- Privacy Statement for Members

 Frank undertakes audit activities in order to protect members’ assets and contain costs.
 And as we have online extras claiming with no need to send in receipts we need you to keep your receipts somewhere safe for two years, like your bottom drawer just in case our Audit team wants to check up.
 But don’t send them to us unless we ask.
 And from time to time, in the general interest of members, a Frank representative may contact you with a request for assistance to monitor costs – whether relating to benefits paid or charges raised by health care providers.
 Your co-operation with such requests is critical to our cost containment efforts, and will be treated in a completely confidential manner.

-You may cancel your Frank Health Insurance cover from:
+You may cancel your Frank Health Insurance cover at any time, please note:

-If you cancel your Frank Health Insurance cover within 30 days of joining, you will receive a full refund of any premiums received by Frank, provided you have not made a claim.
+- If you cancel your Frank Health Insurance cover within 30 days of joining, you will receive a full refund of any premiums received.
+The refund will be paid into the same account or card that was used to Debit.
+Please refer to our Direct Debit service agreementfor more information.

 When to contact Frank